 Emden is a river cruise port and city in Lower Saxony (northwestern Germany), with population over 50,000.
 The city is located on Ems River (close to North Sea).
 Regularly scheduled ferries link to Borkum Island (Germany's East Frisian Islands/Ostfriesische Inseln).

 City's economy is heavily based on automobile production and shipbuilding.
 Here, Volkswagen Group has a large plant (with around 10,000 employees) produsing the Passat models.
 The shipyard Nordseewerke Emden GmbH (subsidiary of ThyssenKrupp) employs around 1400 workers.
 The shipyard specializes in building submarines, also various types of cargo carriers, special-purpose ships (including icebreakers) and shiprepairs.

-The seaport has annual turnover round 6,3 million cargo tons, with major transhipments being cars, forestry products, wind turbines (for German Bight offshore wind farms).
+The seaport has annual turnover ~6,3 million cargo tons, with major transhipments being cars, forestry products, wind turbines (for German Bight offshore wind farms).
 Emden is ranked Europe's 3rd largest car export port (after Zeebrugge and Bremerhaven) and is homeport for Volkswagen Group (serving company's new vehicles distribution).
-In 2017, the port handled 1,92 million vehicles (compared to 1,407 million in 2015).
+In 2017, the port handled 1,92 million vehicles (compared to 1,407 M in 2015).

 Next is listed AIDAnova ship's Ems River conveyance schedule (2018) that shows cruising times along the route.

 - departure from shipyard (Papenburg) - 7 am